HomerReid/meep_adjoint/docs/Overview/index.rst

 or
 ` ``get_eigenmode_coefficients`` <EigenCoefficients_>`_
 to get the quantities needed to evaluate the objective function.
-This is a totally standard application of canonical :py:mod:`meep` functionality, and it has the effect of converting our engineering design problem into a pure numerical optimization problem: given a
+This is a totally standard application of canonical :mod:`meep` functionality, and it has the effect of converting our engineering design problem into a pure numerical optimization problem: given a

-Thus, for the cost of one full :py:mod:`meep` timestepping run we obtain the value of our objective function at one point in the parameter space of possible inputs.
+Thus, for the cost of one full :mod:`meep` timestepping run we obtain the value of our objective function at one point in the parameter space of possible inputs.